A Personal Perspective From the Business Education Alliance: Willie Hopkins

 Who is your favorite thought leader/visionary?

 Recently, in 2015, I met this gentleman named Murray Koppelman.
 Through his generous gift we became the Murray Koppelman School of Business.
 He is an older gentleman and is the nicest man.
-Over the years he has met with U.S. presidents, foreign leaders, and other dignitaries, and yet he is not all pretentious.
+Over the years he has met with U.S. presidents, foreign leaders, and other dignitaries, and yet he is not at all pretentious.
 What inspires me about him is that his attitude is always about giving back.
 When he comes to visit me, he likes to share the story about how Brooklyn College helped him when he was a student and how he is now determined to help Brooklyn College students by giving back.
 Although the classroom was not my favorite place to be, I love students.
 So the attitude of giving back is something that I share with Mr. Koppelman.
 As a dean I am in a position to do just that.

 If you could have dinner with anyone, who would it be?